CSHS-CWRA/RavenPy/docs/installation.rst

 For many reasons, we recommend using a `Conda environment
 <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_
 to work with the full RavenPy installation.
 This implementation is able to manage the harder to install GIS dependencies, like `GDAL`.
+Begin by creating an environment:

 .. code-block:: console

-   $ conda create -c conda-forge --name ravenpy-env click clisops matplotlib pip proj statsmodels xarray xclim xskillscore
+   $ conda create -c conda-forge --name ravenpy-env

 The newly created environment must then be activated: